Fatima Sana

-Fatima Sana (born 8 November 2001) is a Pakistan cricketer who plays primarily as a right-arm medium-fast bowler.
-Fatima is the current captain of the Pakistan women's cricket team.
-She has played domestic cricket for Karachi, Zarai Taraqiati Bank Limited, Barbados Royals and Canterbury Magicians.
+Fatima Sana (born 8 November 2001) is a Pakistani cricketer who plays primarily as a right-arm medium-fast bowler.
+Fatima is the current captain of the Pakistan women's national cricket team.
+She has played domestic cricket for Karachi, Zarai Taraqiati Bank Limited, Barbados Tridents, Canterbury Magicians and Birmingham Phoenix.
+In 2021, She won the ICC Women's Emerging Cricketer of the Year award, becoming the first woman cricketer from Pakistan to win an ICC Accolade.
+She became the first Pakistan player to feature in the Women's Hundred.
+She broke the record for the fastest fifty in Women's T20I history in May 2026, achieving the milestone off just 15 balls against Zimbabwe.
+She smashed a 90 off just 41 balls, including 7 sixes and 9 fours, against South Africa on February 10, 2026, rescuing Pakistan from 64 for 6 to 180 for 9 and setting the world record for the highest individual score by a woman batting at No. 7 or lower in Women's T20I history.
+Under her captaincy, Pakistan beat Bangladesh by 31 runs to win bronze medal at the 2026 Asian Games.

+Career

 In April 2019, she was named in Pakistan's squad for their series against South Africa.
 She made her Women's One Day International (WODI) debut for Pakistan against South Africa on 6 May 2019.
-Her Women's Twenty20 International (WT20I), on 15 May 2019, was also against South Africa.
+Her Women's Twenty20 International (WT20I) debut, on 15 May 2019, was also against South Africa in the same tour.
 In January 2020, she was named in Pakistan's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In December 2020, she was shortlisted as one of the Women's Emerging Cricketer of the Year for the 2020 PCB Awards.

 In June 2021, Sana was part of Pakistan's squad that toured the West Indies.
 In the final match of the tour, Sana took her first five-wicket haul in WODIs, with 5/39.
 In October 2021, she was named in Pakistan's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In January 2022, she was named in Pakistan's team for the 2022 Women's Cricket World Cup in New Zealand.
 In May 2022, she was named in Pakistan's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 She was Pakistan's leading wicket-taker in the tournament.
 In August 2022, she was signed as an overseas player for Barbados Royals for the inaugural edition of the Women's Caribbean Premier League.

 Following an injury to Nida Dar in the first ODI against New Zealand, Sana captained the side in the second ODI on 13 December 2023, at Hagley Park, Christchurch.